larriant/thepheonixproject/worldshatteringideas.md

 So here goes.

-1. Emergentism (systems view) replacing emergentism
+1. Emergentism (systems view) replacing reductionism
 2. Map and the Territory (Meta/Rationality)
-3. Rob Burbea Ways of Looking type of Spirituality.
+3. Rob Burbea - Ways of Looking Spirituality.
-4. Metaphysical monoculturing (Zak Stein)
+4. Metaphysical mono-culturing (Zak Stein)
-5. Metamodernism (aka hanzi)
+5. Metamodernism (aka Hanzi)

 Would be great to try and explain each of these in a blog post.
 Or have a good pitch down for them at least.